 This Kansas streak really begins in the 1980s.
 In 1988, Larry Brown coached Kansas to a national championship.
 Danny Manning had 31 points and 18 rebounds, leading the Jayhawks to a win over Oklahoma.
 After the win, Brown left to coach the NBA’s San Antonio Spurs and Roy Williams became the head coach of the Jayhawks.
 In his first season at the helm, Kansas missed the NCAA tournament due to an NCAA-imposed postseason ban for recruiting violations.

-From there out, Kansas has been in the Big Dance each season.
-In Williams’ second season, the Jayhawks won 30 games, finished the season ranked No. 5 in the AP Poll and lost in the second round to UCLA.
-Williams would remain the coach of Kansas until 2003, when he left to return home to Chapel Hill and coach the Tar Heels.
+Ever since, Kansas has been in the Big Dance each season.
+In Williams’ second season, the Jayhawks won 30 games, finished the season ranked No. 5 in the AP poll and lost in the second round to UCLA.
+Williams would remain the coach of Kansas until 2003, when he left to return to Chapel Hill and coach the Tar Heels.
 Williams led the Jayhawks to four Final Four appearances.

 Tom Izzo assumed command in East Lansing prior to the 1995-96 season, replacing his boss Jud Heathcote.
 The first two seasons didn’t go as planned, as the Spartans had a combined record of 33-28 and were relegated to the NIT each season.

-But Izzo’s side broke through in a big way in his third season.
-In 1998, they took a share of the Big Ten regular season title and advanced to the Sweet 16 of the NCAA tournament.
+But Izzo’s program broke through in a big way in his third season.
+In 1998, the Spartans took a share of the Big Ten regular-season title and advanced to the Sweet 16 of the NCAA tournament.

-Now, Izzo’s name is synonymous with postseason success.
-He has a 51-21 record in the NCAA tournament and has guided the Spartans to eight Final Fours.
+Now, Izzo’s name is synonymous with postseason success, guiding the Spartans to eight Final Fours.
 In 2000, Izzo’s Spartans won the whole thing.

 How’s this for a coaching career?
-In 20 seasons as the top man in Spokane, coach Mark Few has reached the NCAA tournament every year and never won fewer than 23 games.
+In 22 seasons as the top man in Spokane, coach Mark Few has reached the NCAA tournament every year and never won fewer than 23 games in a season.

 The Zags’ impressive NCAA tournament streak actually started in 1999, when Few was an assistant to Dan Monson.
-That team won 28 games and reached the Elite 8.
+That team won 28 games and reached the Elite Eight.
 Monson headed to Minnesota and Few slid over one seat and elevated the program, making Gonzaga a perennial player on the national scene.
-Aside from the 2001-02 season, the Zags have been ranked in the AP Top 25 poll.
+Aside from the 2001-02 season, the Zags have been ranked in the AP Top 25 poll in every season.

-Wisconsin had a streak of 19 straight appearances rolling, but that ended in 2018, as the Badgers finished the season with a 15-19 record.
+Duke had the second-longest active streak in college basketball with 24 consecutive appearances, dating back to 1996.
+The Blue Devils went 13-11 in the 2021 season as their run came to an end following their fewest wins in a season since — you guessed it — the last time they missed the tournament in 1995.
+Wisconsin's streak of 19 straight appearances ended in 2018 as the Badgers finished the season with a 15-19 record.
 It was the first time since 1998 that the Badgers hadn’t appeared in the NCAA tournament, a stretch that included three trips to the Final Four.